The law offers important protections from anti-competitive behaviour.

 Public procurement law requires purchases of works, supplies and services of a significant value by public bodies and utilities companies to be put out to a fair and transparent competitive tender.

-We advise on the EU Public Sector and Utilities Directives and also on tenders governed by specialist procurement rules, such as the EU Finance Regulation and Implementing Rules (including Europe aid projects).
+We advise on the EU Public Sector and Utilities Directives and also on tenders governed by specialist procurement rules, such as the EU Finance Regulation and Implementing Rules (including European aid projects).

 Trade, customs, sanctions and other EU law areas

-We regularly advise on how to comply with and solve problems presented by other EU law and regulations such as:
+We can advise you on how to comply with and solve problems presented by other EU law and regulations such as:

 - rules on trade between member states and on imports from outside of the EU;

 - customs regulations, and rules on free movement of goods, services, people and capital around the EU.

 These issues can arise, for example, when launching new products or entering the market in other EU member states.